 Say it clearly, simply, and directly Work from present materials

 *Abstracted from Introduction to Type in College (Ditiberio and Hammer, 1993, CPP Inc. P.8)

 College Direction and Major Choice

 When choosing a college major, it is common for ISFJs to take their time.
 This is a commonality because this personality type has a tendency to conduct research for their options with caution.
-Additionally, students with an elevated Feeling Function commonly will make their decisions based on personal reasons.
+Additionally, students with an elevated Feeling Function will commonly make their decisions based on personal reasons.
 These decisions may be made by considering what is most important to not only themselves, but also what is important to those closest to them.
 Even though they may weigh this information over an extended period of time, an ISFJ will often feel a sense of relief once a decision has been made.
 It is a common behavior of an individual with an elevated Judging Function to prefer closure and to have everything settled, so once this decision has been made, they will feel joy in moving on to the next steps.
-However, because an introverted individual often will do most of their thinking internally, others may find their decided plans to be unexpected.
+However, because introverted individuals often will do most of their thinking internally, others may find their decided plans to be unexpected.
 Taking a college major assessment can provide an ISFJ with a great set of data to take into consideration when researching their major.
-Their main goal in choosing a major is making sure that they find what they believe is an ideal job that provides both stability and a secure future.
-ISFJs tend to choose majors that prepare them for jobs in the human services market including:
+Their main goal in choosing a major is to make sure that they find what they believe is an ideal job that provides both stability and a secure future.
+ISFJs tend to choose majors that prepare them for jobs in the human services market, including: